Introduction: Arduino Multi-track MIDI Loop Station

 MIDI IN and MIDI OUT circuits are reported in the attached pics.
 Notice that TX1 and RX1 are used, not TX0 and RX0.

 LEDs are connected to Arduino DUE output pins via 470 Ohm resistors.
+You can use resistors up to 1K ohm to reduce the current going to LEDs and reduce their luminosity.

 Buttons/switches/jacks are directly connected to Arduino input pins thanks to input pullup resistors, activated in the sketch.
 There's no need for external (pulldown) resistors.